ProGenNo/ProHap_PeptideAnnotator/README.md

     - _variant-no-ref_: Peptide contains the product of the alternative allele for at least one genetic variant.
 However, the corresponding canonical sequence has not been found in the Ensembl canonical proteome.
 The peptide should be checked manually.
     - _canonical-no-ref_: Peptide does not cover a product of an alternative allele.
 However, the sequence has not been found in the Ensembl canonical proteome.
 The peptide should be checked manually.
 - `pep_type2`: Peptide classification based on its ability to distinguish between protein sequences.
 The possible values are:
+    - _decoy_: peptide matches only decoy sequences and should be removed from further analysis
-    - _contaminant_: peptide matches a contaminant sequence and should be removed from further analysis
+    - _contaminant_: peptide matches only contaminant sequences and should be removed from further analysis
     - _proteoform-specific_: maps uniquely to a single form of a protein (i.e., single splice variant and haplotype)
     - _protein-specific_: maps to multiple sequences, which are all products of the same gene
     - _multi-gene_: maps to the products of different genes